bcgov/biohubbc/scripts/bctw-deployments/README.md

 SIMS needs to be updated to include existing BCTW deployments.
 This script combines BCTW deployments with matching critters and injects Caribou region herd geometries.

+## Evironment Notes
+This script has been developed with a Linux environment and will only work with WSL2 or native Linux distro.

 ## Pre requisites
+Packages:
+  - jq
+  - docker
+  - node

 1. BCTW SQL - Export valid telemetry collar deployments as JSON.
 ```sql
 SELECT